Karl Popper changed the way we think about science.

 A Childhood of Contrasts

-Despite his privileged background and his frequent visits to Vienna’s concert halls and art galleries, Karl’s main preoccupation was the obvious poverty he saw in the city.
-It became a source of consistent concern to him.
+Despite his privileged background and his frequent visits to Vienna’s concert halls and art galleries, Karl’s main concern was the obvious poverty he saw in the city.
+It became a source of consistent worry to him.
 Later he wrote:

-His father worked with two organizations that offered shelter and food to the homeless.
-One of these organizations gave a destitute 19-year-old young man by the name of Adolf Hitler a roof over his head in 1908.
+His father worked with two organizations offering shelter and food to the homeless.
+One of these organizations gave a destitute 19-year-old by the name of Adolf Hitler a roof over his head in 1908.
 Karl only learned about his father’s charitable work several years later.

 Scientific and Philosophical Questions

 Even as a young boy, Karl thought about big questions in science and philosophy.
 He worried about the concept of infinity – a problem which in later life he continued to wrestle with.
 Influenced by Darwin’s ideas, he also began speculating about the origin of life.

 Karl found high school lessons at the Vienna Gymnasium intolerably slow and boring; he felt his time was being wasted.
 In 1917, age 15, he returned to school after a long illness and found that even in mathematics, the one subject he enjoyed, the class had made little progress.

 In late 1918, age 16, he left school and matriculated at the University of Vienna, not to study for a degree, but simply to attend lectures he thought would be interesting and worthwhile.
 He did not need to pass an entrance exam to do this.